lucylow/Covid_Control/README.md

 MAE=1N∑t=1N|pi−ai|
 where N is the number of tweets in the testing dataset, pi the predicted number of retweets for tweeti and ai the actual number of retweets for the same tweet

 Teams are highly encouraged to use the scenario generators found on the GitHub repository to try out different evaluation scenarios before submitting their models.
 Instructions on how to use these scenario generators to test models can be found within the sample models provided by Cognizant on the GitHub repository.

 Note: the historical cases are not explicitly an input to the predictor.
-The predictor can, however, save and access the historical case data up to the starting point of the evaluation in the evaluation sandbox work folder.
+The predictor can,however, save and access the historical case data up to the starting point of the evaluation in the evaluation sandbox work folder.
 It can then use its own predictions in lieu of actual cases for the active evaluation period.
 In this manner, its predictions can be based on parallel time series of case history and intervention plan history up to the current point in time.

-the data from submissions will be ranked in each region according to the cumulative error in the 7-day moving average for the number of cases per 100,000 people.
+The data from submissions will be ranked in each region according to the cumulative error in the 7-day moving average for the number of cases per 100,000 people.

-two overall performance measures will be formed.
-These are the:
+Two overall performance measures will be formed:
-● Mean ranking of teams across all regions
+* Mean ranking of teams across all regions
-● Mean ranking of teams across the specialty regions, if selected
+* Mean ranking of teams across the specialty regions, if selected

-my understanding is that there will be 3 types of tests:
+Three types of tests:
 * Tests on historic data to see the performance of the model
 * Tests on data from Dec 22nd to Jan 11th -- to see the performance in the 'near future' and be able to validate it with the real data
 * Tests of hypothetical future scenarios (beyond Jan 11th) where they will create different NPIs scenarios and they want to see how the models perform

-Teams will have their work subject to the following sanity checks:
+Sanity checks:
-● Ranking on retrospective runs on historical intervals, representing a broader range of situations than encountered in live testing
+* Ranking on retrospective runs on historical intervals, representing a broader range of situations than encountered in live testing
-● Other predictor sanity check pass/fail results (e.g., negative predictions, maximal and minimal stringency predictions, and predictions exceeding population size)
+* Other predictor sanity check pass/fail results (e.g., negative predictions, maximal and minimal stringency predictions, and predictions exceeding population size)

 For each day in the 180-day evaluation period, the prescriptor is called with the date and weights as specified above, obtaining prescriptions for each region.
-They are evaluated along the two
+They are evaluated along the two objectives:
-objectives:
+* The standard predictor is called to estimate the number of cases for each region; and
-● The standard predictor is called to estimate the number of cases for each region; and ● The total intervention plan stringency is calculated for each region using the Oxford University Blavatnik School of Government’s COVID-19 Government Response Tracker Stringency Index formula, with the specified weights for the region.
+* The total intervention plan stringency is calculated for each region using the Oxford University Blavatnik School of Government’s COVID-19 Government Response Tracker Stringency Index formula, with the specified weights for the region.